-- A debit chargeback doesn’t ensure a refund for the full amount; in fact, there is a chance nothing will be refunded.
+- A debit chargeback doesn’t ensure a refund for the full amount; in fact, there is a chance nothing will be reimbursed.

 - The consumer realized a traditional refund from the merchant might be the quicker and more profitable option.